AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_ps4.md

 # Get started on PlayStation 4

 This page tells you everything you need to know in order to get started developing projects for PlayStation 4.
-You'll need to be a registered PlayStation 4 developer with Sony already, and you'll need a devkit to follow along with.
+You'll need to be a registered PlayStation 4 developer with Sony already, and you'll need a devkit to follow along.

 ## Step 1.
 First-time setup